 Staying fit and healthy

-Maintaining a healthy weight is one of the key aspects of prevention of incontinence.
+Maintaining a healthy weight is one of the key aspects of the prevention of incontinence.
 Excess body weight builds pressure on the bladder as well as on the pelvic muscles.
-This ultimately affects the mobility of urethra.
-As a result chances of leaking increases.
+This ultimately affects the mobility of the urethra.
+As a result chance of leaking increases.
 Furthermore, having an appropriate weight also reduces the severity of incontinence and helps to restore the activity of the bladder.

 Having a proper diet

 If you have incontinence, then consumption of spicy foods like curries can cause

 irritation of the bladder thereby making incontinence worse.
 Having a magnesium-rich diet like bananas, green leafy vegetables, nuts, whole grains, avocados, yogurt, bananas helps to improve the functioning of muscles and nerves and prevent incontinence.
 Before having a magnesium diet, a proper consultation with a doctor is a must.